flycastpartnersinc/FreshservicePS/README.md

 - Move data between Freshservice tenants
 - Support DevOps and build, test, and deploy solutions in CI/CD operations

-The PSFreshservice module aligns closely with the [Freshservice API] documentation, so be sure to reference notes, throttling and other import aspects of the Freshservice API.
+The FreshservicePS module aligns closely with the [Freshservice API] documentation, so be sure to reference notes, throttling and other import aspects of the Freshservice API.

 ## Status - Work in progress